rhalff/chunkwm-yabai-config/README.md

-# chunkwm, yabai and skhd configs
+# yabai and skhd configs
-My personal chunkwm, yabai and skhd configs
+My personal yabai and skhd configs

 See my [dotfiles](https://gitlab.com/julian-heng/dotfiles.git) repo for my other configs